OCA/delivery-carrier/delivery_free_fee_removal/README.rst

 - `Trobz <https://trobz.com>`__:

      - Son Ho <sonhd@trobz.com>
+     - Nhan Tran <nhant@trobz.com>

 Other credits
 -------------

 The migration of this module from 13.0 to 14.0 was financially supported by Camptocamp.

+The migration of this module from 15.0 to 18.0 was financially supported by Camptocamp.

 Maintainers